ItzyBitzy36/ruby-methods-readme-ruby-intro-000/README.md

 > **Note**: If you have been using IRB so far, exit out of it before continuing.
 > The remaining portion of this lesson involves bash commands you will need to
-> enter into the terminal.
+> enter into the terminal.e
 Let's try making a method we can use over and over.
 Make a new file called `greeting.rb` (you can use: `touch greeting.rb` from your terminal).
 Put the following code in it: